Skip to main content

 Course Practicalities

-The History of Art department will arrange all work placements for students: these placements are unpaid and the costs of participation in terms of travel and accommodation expenses are borne by the student and will vary depending on the location of the gallery concerned.
+The History of Art department will arrange all 4 week internships for students: these placements are unpaid and the costs of participation in terms of travel and accommodation expenses are borne by the student and will vary depending on the location of the gallery concerned.

 Assessment

-The taught modules are examined through continuous assessment, using a combination of presentations, essays, and projects.
-The work placements are assessed by a Placement Report Portfolio, while the dissertation requires the submission of a 15,000 word written dissertation.
+The taught modules are examined through continuous assessment, using a combination of projects, presentations and critical essays.
+The work placements are assessed by a Placement Report Portfolio, while the 'HA6028: Research Project in Global Gallery Studies' requires the submission of a 15,000 word written project or dissertation.

 Why Choose This Course

-Our learning approach reflects our commitment to the Connected Curriculum where we emphasise the connection between students, learning, research and leadership through our vision for a Connected University.
-Our staff are at the forefront of this integrative approach to learning and will support you in making meaningful connections within and between disciplines such as art, cultures, technology, and languages.
-UCC faculty include:
+Our faculty are at the forefront of this integrative approach to learning and will support you in making meaningful connections within and between disciplines such as art, cultures, technology and languages.
+MAGGS faculty include:

-MAGGS also includes numerous guest lectures delivered by national and international gallery practitioners including curators of exhibitions, curators of engagement and learning, curators of gallery talks and public programmes, artist representatives, artists, art critics, art collectors, and/or gallery directors.
+MAGGS also includes numerous guest seminars and workshops delivered by national and international gallery practitioners including curators of exhibitions, curators of engagement and learning, curators of gallery talks and public programmes, artist representatives, artists, art critics, art collectors, and/or gallery directors.

 Student Testimonials